rishitmahuja/ML_submission/README.md

 1. __Features that had no influence on the prediction:__ 'amenities' and 'name'\.

-&nbsp;&nbsp; **Our method of dealing with these features:**__ We straightway removed these features\.
+**Our method of dealing with these features:**__ We straightway removed these features\.

 2. __Features that should be of the numerical type but were present in the data as string type, maybe because of he way they were inputted:__ 'price', '$10,000\-$14,999', '$15,000\-$24,999', '$25,000\-$34,999', '$35,000\-$49,999', '$50,000\-$64,999', '$65,000\-$74,999', '$75,000\-$99,999', '$100,000\_or\_more', 'median\_household\_income', 'Mean\_household\_income'\.

-&nbsp;&nbsp; **Our method of dealing with these features:** These were important features and therefore could not be removed\.
+**Our method of dealing with these features:** These were important features and therefore could not be removed\.
 We converted each of them to numerical form\.
 Some of the features had some random characters like '-', ':' in them which led to errors while converting to the numeric type\.
 Therefore, we used

-&nbsp;&nbsp; df\[num\_cols\]\.apply\(pd\.to\_numeric, errors='coerce'\)
+df\[num\_cols\]\.apply\(pd\.to\_numeric, errors='coerce'\)

-&nbsp;&nbsp; And individually removed the Nan values present returned by the above code\.
+and individually removed the Nan values present returned by the above code\.
 We had to remove only a few rows in the dataset but the conversion of these features to numeric type added a lot of value to our dataset\.
 The dataset obtained after converting these variables to numerical type is __ld\_data\_categ\.csv\.
 We will use this dataset for EDA\.__

 3. __Categorical features that had a few categories in them:__ \['bed\_type', 'cancellation\_policy', 'city', 'instant\_bookable', 'metropolitan', 'property\_type', 'room\_type', 'state'\]

-&nbsp;&nbsp; **Our method of dealing with these features:** We first label encoded these features and then one\-hot encoded them\.
+**Our method of dealing with these features:** We first label encoded these features and then one\-hot encoded them\.
 We chose to do one\-hot encoding because most of these features had more than two categories\.
 Whenever a feature has more than two categories it is advised that we do one\-hot encoding after label encoding because otherwise some of the categories \(to which a bigger number is assigned while label encoding\) will gain importance over other categories which is undesirable\.

 After these three steps, we finally do not have any categorical variables in the data and we can use the data to train our models\.

-Exploratory Data Analysis:
+**Exploratory Data Analysis:**

 - We performed EDA on ld\_data\_categ\.csv\.
 We tried to plot the correlation matrix but since we have a lot of features, it did not give us clarity into the dataset\.